Skip to main content

 2. Select Column to Filter: Choose the column from your dataset to which you want to apply the filter condition.

 3. Choose a Comparison Operator: Select how you want to compare the values in the column.
-The available operators are:

 • Equal: Filters for values that exactly match the given value.